MileHacker Logo

 • Accessible information is found on official tourism websites.

-• Confirm accessibility directly having venues.
+• Confirm accessibility directly with venues.

 General Travel Note